Skip to content

 Values are extracted from the Klimato database which contains data from peer-reviewed papers, conference proceedings, and open source databases.

-3. The Carbon emission of Fish
+3. The Carbon Emissions of Seafood

 GHG Emission of Fish